USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Childcare at the University of Warsaw

-The nursery provides nursing and care services for children from 7 months to 3 years of age.
+The crèche provides nursing and care services for children from 7 months to 3 years of age.
 All University Toddlers stay in one mixed-age group.
-Parents have the opportunity to use the services of the nursery 12 months a year, from Monday to Friday, from 7:30 a.m. to 5:00 p.m.
-The child’s stay in the nursery lasts for a maximum of 9 hours, with the possibility of flexible adjustment to the parents’ needs.
+Parents can use the nursery services 12 months a year, from Monday to Friday, from 7:30 a.m. to 5:00 p.m.
+The child’s stay in the crèche lasts for a maximum of 9 hours, with the possibility of flexible adjustment to the parents’ needs.

 More information can be found on the website – link